Reince Priebus Out As Chief Of Staff After Chaotic Week At White House

 Priebus flew on Air Force One with Trump on Friday, according to a pool report.
 Trump waited on board the plane when it returned to Andrews Air Force base, and Priebus initially got into a car with White House aides Stephen Miller and Dan Scavino.
 They then left his car and got in another one.
 Some reporters approached Priebus’ car as they learned of his dismissal, and the vehicle left Trump’s motorcade before the president departed.

+Rep. Peter King (R-N.Y.) said Priebus didn’t show any signs over being out of a job while riding Air Force One on Friday.

+“We didn’t even know it.
+We were sitting right across from him and he kept a poker face,” he told reporters.
+“Good poker face, showed nothing.”

-Trump also spoke to reporters on Air Force One about Priebus’ departure.
+Trump also spoke to reporters on Air Force One.

 “Reince is a good man,” he said.
 “John Kelly will do a fantastic job.
 Gen. Kelly has been a star, done an incredible job thus far, respected by everybody.
 He’s a great great American.
 Reince is a good man.”

+“Reince Priebus has left it all out on the field, for our party and our country.
+Here is a guy from Kenosha, Wisconsin who revitalized the Republican National Committee and became White House chief of staff,” Ryan said in a statement.
+“He has served the president and the American people capably and passionately.
+He has achieved so much, and he has done it all with class.
+I could not be more proud to call Reince a dear friend.”

+We didn’t even know it.
+We were sitting right across from him and he kept a poker face.
+Rep. Peter King (R-N.Y.) on being with Reince Priebus on Friday

-The shake-up comes after newly appointed White House communications director Anthony Scaramucci accused Priebus of leaking his personal financial information.
+The shake-up comes after Scaramucci accused Priebus of leaking his personal financial information.

 Scaramucci tweeted about the disclosure Wednesday night, and hinted at Priebus’ potential involvement by tagging him in the post.
 Hours later, in a subsequent tweet, Scaramucci denied that he had meant to vilify Priebus.
 But in a CNN interview Thursday morning, he seemed to place the onus on Priebus to clear his name.